Thru-Hiking is a hiking expedition from beginning to end, on a long-distance trail– and all completed in a single trip!

 A merino wool beanie is the most versatile hat for thru-hikers, and a sunhat should also not be underestimated.

-Boots are better suited for heavy-load weights, providing improved ankle stability and rock protection.
+Hiking boots are better suited for heavy-load weights, providing improved ankle stability and rock protection.

 Trail Running Shoes